BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **99.2.
-Amazon DataZone Machine Learning Services.** “Amazon DataZone ML Services” means DataZone Automatic Business Name Generation and AI Recommendations for Descriptions in DataZone (Preview).
+Amazon DataZone Machine Learning Services.** “Amazon DataZone ML Services” means DataZone Automatic Business Name Generation and AI Recommendations for Descriptions in DataZone.
 “Amazon DataZone ML Content” means Your Content that is processed by an Amazon DataZone ML Service.
 The following terms apply to your use of Amazon DataZone ML Services:

 a.
 You agree and instruct that: (i) we may use and store Amazon DataZone ML Content to develop and improve Amazon DataZone ML Services and their